 Some people who remember their missed dose close to when they normally take it may be able to take it a few hours late.
 Others may need to wait until the following day and double up their dose.
 A doctor can advise you on the best method for your situation.

 Some people set alarms or use medication reminder apps to avoid missing doses and stay organized.

 When it’s an emergency

 Call 911 or your local emergency services immediately if you experience any of the following symptoms while on blood thinners:

 - vomiting blood or blood in your stool

 - a fall or injury to your head

-Remember that blood thinners may not make you feel better on a daily basis.
-Still, they’re one of the best measures you can take to protect yourself against stroke.
-If you have concerns about blood thinners and long-term use, speak with your doctor to talk more about the risks versus the benefits.
+Blood thinners may not make you feel better on a daily basis.
+Still, they’re one of the best measures you can take to protect yourself against stroke if you have AFib.
+If you have concerns about blood thinners and their long-term use, speak with a doctor about the risks versus benefits.